-The beam heating causes a rise in the pressure near the top of the chromosphere, driving evaporation into the corona from both legs of the loop.
-These flows carry all of the low-FIP material into the corona, pushing it towards the apex.
-After the evaporation, the coronal portion of the loop remains photospheric, except for a slight enhancement in $f$ near the apex of the loop.
-This peak in $f \approx 2$ at the apex of the loop causes a slight enhancement in the radiative loss rate there.
+In these simulations, the evaporation additionally moves the fractionated material at the chromospheric footpoints into the corona, causing a localized variation in elemental abundance.
+The flows carry that low-FIP enhanced plasma towards the apex, where it remains after evaporation ceases.
+As a consequence, the majority of the coronal portion of the loop remains photospheric, except for the slight enhancement in $f$ near the apex of the loop.
+That the peak occurs at the apex is a consequence of the assumptions of symmetry in both the initial distribution of $f$ and in the heating.
+We examine asymmetries briefly further down, but significantly more work is required to understand how they impact the distribution of abundances.
+The peak in $f \approx 2$ at the apex of the loop causes a slight enhancement in the radiative loss rate there, which can be seen as the local maximum in the radiative loss plot.
 As the plasma cools, this directly induces a coronal rain event (similar to the simulations in \cite{benavitz2025}).
-This occurs with all of the heating rates considered in this case, but the enhancement in $f$ becomes more localized with stronger evaporation.
+As the temperature falls locally, the radiative loss rate grows, causing the temperature to plummet ever faster.
+The dip in temperature causes an inwards flow of material so that the density increases, strengthening the cooling further.
+The rain can be seen in the plots corresponding to the locations with a local increase in density and radiative loss rate, and a dip in the temperature.
+The formation of rain becomes noticeable around 1.3 MK in each case, with respective densities of $9 \times 10^{9}, 2 \times 10^{10}, 4 \times 10^{10}, 5 \times 10^{10}$ cm$^{-3}$.
+The flows accelerate from around 20 to 50 km s$^{-1}$ as they precipitate.
+Rain forms with all of the heating rates considered in this case, but the enhancement in $f$ becomes more localized with stronger evaporation.